Purdue continues home dominance of Wisconsin in 70-51 rout

 BIG PICTURE

-Wisconsin: Living up to the reputation of a middle-tier team, the Badgers didn’t resemble a squad that seemed to be on the rise recently.
-It’s one thing to lose tough road games, but this one wasn’t anywhere near close.
-Perhaps coach Greg Gard needs to steal a page from Painter’s playbook and question his players’ toughness.
+Wisconsin: The Badgers didn't resemble a squad that seemed to be on the rise recently.
+It's one thing to lose tough road games, but this one wasn't anywhere near close.
+Perhaps coach Greg Gard needs to steal a page from Painter's playbook and question his players' toughness.

-Purdue: It’s not the first time the Boilers have been surprisingly strong - the lone win in four previous games was a 29-point home rout of No. 8 Michigan State.
-So why is this team in the Big Ten’s bottom tier and unable to be consistently effective?
+Purdue: It's not the first time the Boilers have been surprisingly strong - the lone win in four previous games was a 29-point home rout of No. 8 Michigan State.
+So why is this team unable to be consistently effective?
 Purdue has another month to figure that out and try to make something of a so-so season.

 UP NEXT